 testfolders, and choose New | File on the context menu.

-- In the New File dialog box, that opens, type a name of the configuration file
+- In the New File dialog box, that opens, type a name of the configuration file with the extension

 - Open the new file in the editor and specify the full path to the current folder and paths to the files to load relative to the current folder.
 Use wildcards to specify file name patterns.
 The required format is YAML, for more details, see description of test runner configuration files.

-Starting the IntelliJ IDEA default JSTestDriver test server
+Starting the WebStorm default JSTestDriver test server

 If you are going to use a test server running on another machine or listening to another port, start it according to the server-specific instructions and specify its URL address in the Server ares of the Run/Debug Configuration: JSTestDriver dialog box.